-Many of us use cleaning products in our homes that are not exactly pet safe.
-Ingredients such as bleach, ammonia, chlorine, glycol ethers, and formaldehyde can cause problems in adults and children, but pets are particularly at risk for things such as cancer, anemia, and liver and kidney damage, according to studies that include data on pets.
+Many of us use household cleaning products that are not exactly safe for dogs.
+Ingredients such as bleach, ammonia, chlorine, glycol ethers, and formaldehyde — found in common household cleaners such as Pine-Sol, Mr. Clean, Clorox Bathroom Cleaner, Scrubbing Bubbles, Windex, Tide, and Cheer — can be toxic to adults and children, but pets are particularly at risk for things such as cancer, anemia, and liver and kidney damage, according to studies that include data on pets.
 Here’s what you need to know.

 Avoid purchasing or using products that include these ingredients: